dharm18/dharm18/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Dharmendra Vishwakarma.
-About me, I'm Highly technical, passionate, self-motivated and talented software engineer, have been working as a software developer building enterprise applications with involvement right from the requirement gathering to deployment phase in the software development cycle in the agile fashion.
+About me, I'm Highly technical, passionate and self-motivated software engineer, have been working as a software developer building enterprise applications with involvement right from the requirement gathering to deployment phase in the software development cycle in the agile fashion.

 - 🔭 I’m currently leading a passionate team of developers and QAs working towards building a data compliance fabric platform.
 - 🌱 I'm life long student and still learning  - Microservices based cloud native applications, Docker, Kubernetes and Azure Cloud from last five years.